pklostos/FinalProject2015/README.md

 1. Enrolled in Node centre for curatorial studies:
 "Curating on the Web:Exhibiting Internet-based" course.
 4 weeks.
 Starts today.
-4 weeks.

 2. Watching documentaries such as RIP!
-A remix manifesto and The Internet's Own Boy: The Story of Aaron Swartz got me thinking about sharing, and democratisation of ideas.
-Artist's are traditionally protective of other people copying their work, but is this what's killing creativity on a collective scale?
+A remix manifesto and The Internet's Own Boy: The Story of Aaron Swartz got me thinking about sharing, and democratization of ideas.
+Is the next step for artists to start sharing their ideas more liberally rather than guarding them for fear of being copied?
+Are their ideas that original to begin with.
+I believe that the internet could be used as a leveling field and shift us in to the next phase of creative consciousness.

 3. In this first exhibition(Project02), I've chosen to focus on sounds artists who I think are misrepresented in galleries and online?
 Why?
 They're too long and not financially viable/popular enough for commercial galleries and most major institutions to host.
 Also, who actually sits through 33 mins of audio?
 Thinking about the internet, this allows a participant to do other things in the background and engage as they see fit.